Apps for Autism: Protecting Kids With Autism

 Kids with autism face different challenges when it comes to growing up and navigating technology, so helping to protect them online is crucial.
 For families of kids with autism, screens and assistive technologies have been nothing short of revolutionary.
-Incorporating devices into the therapy regimen of children with autism — especially for those who are non-verbal — helps them to communicate their needs to their families in ways they would otherwise find quite difficult.
+Incorporating apps for autism into the therapy regimen of children with autism — especially for those who are non-verbal — helps them to communicate their needs to their families in ways they would otherwise find quite difficult.

 But this same technology that has been so life-changing also presents the same risks that all kids face — cyberbullying, sexual predators, and threats of violence.
 It also presents an entirely different set of parenting challenges.
 Here are three important reasons parents should monitor their kids’ devices and accounts.

 Kids with autism tend to get screens earlier and rely on apps for autism more heavily